D4De/classes-pytorch/README.md

 ### Error models

 We executed an error injection campaign on GPU to create error models that could be as loyal as possible to the real world.
-The older error models used in classes were defined based on three parameters
+The older error models used in classes were defined based on three parameters:

 - Cardinality: the number of corrupted values observed in a faulty tensor with respect to the expected version.
 - Pattern: the spatial distribution of the corrupted values.